Roku Inc. (ROKU) Shares Rise Despite Market Challenges

 ROKU’s Market Performance

-ROKU’s stock has seen a 10.69% increase for the week, with a 0.80% rise in the past month and a -12.89% fall in the past quarter.
-The volatility ratio for the week is 5.56%, and the volatility levels for the past 30 days are at 4.72% for Roku Inc. The simple moving average for the past 20 days is 5.93% for ROKU’s stock, with a -0.98% simple moving average for the past 200 days.
+ROKU’s stock has seen a 0.72% increase for the week, with a 1.46% rise in the past month and a -11.84% fall in the past quarter.
+The volatility ratio for the week is 6.48%, and the volatility levels for the past 30 days are at 4.61% for Roku Inc. The simple moving average for the last 20 days is 3.93% for ROKU stock, with a simple moving average of -2.32% for the last 200 days.

-Volatility was left at 4.72%, however, over the last 30 days, the volatility rate increased by 5.56%, as shares surge +2.86% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.72% lower at present.
+Volatility was left at 4.61%, however, over the last 30 days, the volatility rate increased by 6.48%, as shares sank -0.20% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.95% lower at present.

-During the last 5 trading sessions, ROKU rose by +10.69%, which changed the moving average for the period of 200-days by -30.41% in comparison to the 20-day moving average, which settled at $55.00.
-In addition, Roku Inc. saw 42.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ROKU fell by -0.10%, which changed the moving average for the period of 200-days by -29.86% in comparison to the 20-day moving average, which settled at $54.87.
+In addition, Roku Inc. saw 40.12% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading